japgolly/scalajs-react/doc/USAGE.md

 ```

 Next you keep calling functions on the result until you get to a `build` method.

-If your props type is `Unit`, use `buildU` instead to be able to instantiate your component with having to pass `()` as a constructor argument.
+*(Note: There's a little bit of magic under the covers when you call `.build`, that checks if your props type is `Unit` and if it is, provides your component with a different constructor so that you don't have to always pass in `()`.)*

 For a list of available methods, let your IDE guide you or see the
 [source](../core/src/main/scala/japgolly/scalajs/react/ReactComponentB.scala).